adamp-github/adamp-github.github.io/index.md

 ### Brainscape
 On the way to the exam went through the flashcards
 ### AWS
-The exam went okay, it was nice to have a scratch sheet to write things and being in a climate controlled office was much better than my previous online experience.
+The exam went okay, it was nice to have a scratch sheet to write things and the climate controlled office
+was preferable to my previous online experience.
 I had plenty of time and finished early.
-The few questions that I flagged or wrote down to revisit I had ample time to return and submit answers.
+Although I'd flagged or made notes on a few questions, I had ample time to revisit and submit revised answers.
 ### LinkedIn Learning
-Completed the Shyam Raj
+Completed the Shyam Raj Course on 'AWS: Monitoring and Reporting'
-Great for AWS Config settings
+- Great for AWS Config settings
-RDS Event triggers
+- RDS Event triggers
 Started Enterprise security by Sharif Nijim
-Idea around separation of duties Engineering has Root passwords / Security holds the MFA Hardware tokens
+- Ideas around separation of duties:
+    Engineering has Root passwords
+    Security holds the MFA Hardware tokens

 ## 25th April 2021 - Road to SysOps
+Study Materials:
-AWS exam 30
+- AWS Practice Exam - 30 Mins
-Bonso #6
+- Jon Bonso Exam #6
-Monitoring section
+- Monitoring section
-Maarek course - exam prep & monitoring
+- Stephane Maarek course - 'Exam prep & Monitoring'
-Faqs
+- Read FAQs
-Read study notes
+- Read Study notes
 ### Udemy
 Completed  ‘AWS Certified SysOps Administrator Associate Practice Exam 5’ by Jon Bonso.
 - Worryingly I didn’t do too well.
-Completed other sections of the Stephane Maarek course Re-sat the a practice exam I initially failed by Stephane Maarek
+Completed other sections of the Stephane Maarek course Re-sat the Stephane Maarek practice exam, that I'd initially failed at the start of my study
 ### Youtube
 Completed several CQ episodes on youtube
 ### AWS